KOOMA05/mbed-os/targets/TARGET_Cypress/TARGET_PSOC6/psoc6cm0p/COMPONENT_CM0P_BLESS/README.md

 - goes to the while loop where processes BLE controller events and puts the CM0+ core into Deep Sleep.

 ### New in this image
-- Updated the BLE Stack to version 5.0.8
+- Updated the BLE Stack to version 5.0.6

-### Defect Fixes
-* Updated Cy_BLE_ControllerEnterLPM API for handling a scenario where wake-up is initiated by the hardware.
-* Improved the handling of Cy_BLE_StackShutdown API to avoid timing-sensitive bugs.
+- Added support QFN68 and BGA124 packages.

 The revision history of the PSoC 6 BLE Middleware is also available on the [API Reference Guide Changelog](https://cypresssemiconductorco.github.io/bless/ble_api_reference_manual/html/page_group_ble_changelog.html).